 Canada’s main industries

-Despite only contributing to 1.45 percent of Canada’ GDP, Canadian agricultural products are among the most widely sought of in the world.
-Canada is one of the world's largest suppliers of agricultural products – they lead the world in lentils, linseed, mustard seed and peas and among the top ten producers of barley, blueberries, cranberries, mixed grain, oats, rapeseed, pork, wheat, turkey, raspberries, rye, soybeans, beef, mushrooms, chick-peas and maize.
+Despite only contributing to 1.45 percent of Canada’s GDP, Canadian agricultural products are among the most widely sought of in the world.
+Canada is one of the world's largest suppliers of agricultural products – they lead the world in lentils, linseed, mustard seed, and peas and among the top ten producers of barley, blueberries, cranberries, mixed grain, oats, rapeseed, pork, wheat, turkey, raspberries, rye, soybeans, beef, mushrooms, chick-peas, and maize.

 Although the Canadian agriculture industry has benefited from government subsidies and supports, Canada has been an advocate of reducing market subsidies from the World Trade Organization (WTO).
 In 2011, Canada used only US$848.2 million of its US$4.3 billion subsidy allowance granted by the WTO.

 Industry is an equally important part of the Canadian economy and society.
 After rising for several consecutive years, Canada’s industrial growth rate, which measures the annual percentage increase in the country’s manufacturing, mining and construction segments, declined by 8 percent in the year 2009 as a result of the global financial crisis.
 However, industrial production has since recovered and in 2010, the industrial production growth rate was at 5.8 percent.

 However, like all advanced countries, Canada’s economy is largely dominated by services.
 Retail, business, education, and health have benefited from modern technology and processes to be among the most highly valued industries both domestically and globally.